 It all started in 2013 when I, the founder of this project, was just about to start university.
 I had been soaked in hacker and transhumanism culture for most of my adolescent life, and was eager to put my programming abilities to good use.
 I had many interests, among others in neuroscience, biohacking, and Quantified Self.
 A pivotal moment in my interest was when when I one day, long after first reading about brain computer interfaces, suddenly realized the implications of the future generations of the technology: We would be able to record our own thoughts and frictionlessly communicate them to others.
 I wrote a private note to myself, stating an intent that once the field has advanced sufficiently for research to start getting interesting I should make it a priority to contribute as much as I can.

-During the same time, I was obsessively logging what I did using: automated time-trackers (like ActivityWatch), a great spreadsheet, a diary, the GPS in my phone (RIP battery), a step/sleep-tracker (Fitbit at the time), version control, etc.
+Around the same time, I was obsessively collecting data on my behavior (then known as lifelogging, now more commonly known as Quantified Self).
+This included automated time-trackers (like ActivityWatch), a massive spreadsheet, a diary, location tracking, a step/sleep-tracker (Fitbit at the time), extensive use of version control, etc.

-@ErikBjare started building a prototype on Dec 30, 2014.
-In April 2016 he started working on a rewrite (that included the client-server model) that then became the foundation for ActivityWatch is today. @johan-bjareholt became a regular contributor some time later in 2016, and has since been the second largest contributor to the project by a wide margin.
+So on Dec 30th, 2014, I started building a prototype.
+In April 2016 I started working on a rewrite (that included the client-server model) which became the foundation for what ActivityWatch is today.
+Some time in 2016, my brother @johan-bjareholt became a regular contributor, and has since become the second largest contributor to the project by a wide margin.

 Building new types of privacy-aware services which require data collection¶

-See for example Thankful.
-Or my proposal for a self-hosted aggregated newsfeed, with a highly customizable recommendation engine.
+- Proposal for a self-hosted newsfeed aggregator, with a highly customizable recommendation engine.